wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/understand-office-add-ins-customization/includes/1-introduction.md

-# Understand customization of Office Add-ins
+Understand how to customize Office Add-ins